-Special Requests are used to ask permission for special situations.
+The Special Request form is used to ask permission for special situations.
 Your request must be as detailed as possible to include times/dates, who, what, when, where, how, and how much.
-Examples include:
+Examples of things you need to ask for include: